 Countering gender stereotypes with students through books and plays in Jordan

 Children are exposed to gender stereotypes at a very young age.
 There are few gender counternarratives in Jordanian media, culture, or education.
-So the Haya Cultural Center and the USAID Takamol program jointly published a series of six children’s books and performances to counter gender stereotypes.
+So the Haya Cultural Center and the USAID Takamol program jointly published a series of six children’s books and staged numerous performances to counter gender stereotypes.

 Mahmoud Hind, a professional storyteller, traveled across the kingdom to read the new stories to children.
 The books and performances have reached more than 2,900 children, influencing the way they view themselves and others.

 Children are incredibly susceptible to gender stereotypes and are constantly exposed to gender-biased concepts.